tinode/ios/README.md

 * Transport Level Security - https/wss.
 * Drafty: Markdown-style formatting of text, e.g. \*style\* → **style**.
 * Viewing attachments and inline images.
-* Typing indicators.

-### Does not work yet
-* Edit chat parameters.
 * Delivery and received/read indicators for messages (little check marks in messages).
 * Muting/un-muting conversations and other permission management.
 * Invite contacts to the app by SMS or email.
 * Push notifications.
-* Attachments and inline images cannot be created yet.
+* Attachments and inline images.

+### Not Done Yet

+* Typing indicators.
+* No support for multiple servers

 ## Dependencies